H.R. 3597: Protecting Circuit Boards and Substrates Act

 Official legislative page for the Protecting Circuit Boards and Substrates Act, including text, status, and sponsors.

-The bill creates a Commerce-led incentive program for domestic electronics manufacturing, making CHIPS for America a closely related official program reference.
+The bill creates a Commerce-run incentive program for domestic electronics manufacturing, mirroring the CHIPS for America structure that Commerce administers through NIST.

 Internal Revenue Service — General Business Credit

-Section 2 adds the new PCB credit to the general business credit under Internal Revenue Code section 38, so IRS guidance on the general business credit is directly relevant.
+Section 2 adds the new printed circuit board credit to the general business credit under Internal Revenue Code section 38, so IRS guidance on the general business credit is directly relevant.

-The bill incorporates the definition of 'foreign entity of concern' from 15 U.S.C.
-4651, which is codified in the CHIPS-related provisions of Title 15.
+The bill adopts the definition of 'foreign entity of concern' from 15 U.S.C.
+4651, the statute that governs who is barred from receiving program funds.

 U.S. Government Publishing Office — Public Law 116-283